Panoramic view of Valldemossa village with traditional Mallorcan houses and mountain backdrop

 The less noticed aspects

-Concrete challenges and brief solutions
+Concrete challenges and brief approaches

 1. Better indicators: In addition to the average, median income, poverty rates and seasonal income data should be published.
-This makes distribution clearer.
+This makes the distribution clearer.

 A look on the ground — not just on paper